UtrechtUniversity/MATLAB-on-HPC/build_container.md

 Make sure you are in the directory where the “Dockerfile” is located.

-Choose a name for the docker image and type the following docker command (replace ubuntu_uu_sshd with your container name or use ubuntu_uu_sshd as below):
+Choose a name for the docker image and type the following docker command (replace ubuntu_uu_sshd with any image name or use ubuntu_uu_sshd as below):

 ```
 > docker build -t ubuntu_uu_sshd .  	(note: the . is part of the command)